Snater/CLNDR2/README.md

     adjacentMonth: "adjacent-month",
   },

   // Event handlers for the click event.
-The keyword 'this' is set to the clndr instance in all
+The keyword 'this' is set to the CLNDR
-  // callbacks.
+  // instance in all callbacks.
   clickEvents: {
     // Triggered whenever a calendar box is clicked.
-    click: function(target: ClndrTarget) {...},

-    // Triggered when a user goes to the current month and year.
-    today: function(month: Date) {...},

-    // Triggered when a user navigates forward a month.
-    nextMonth: function(month: Date) {...},

-    // Triggered when a user navigates back a month.
+    onClick: function(parameters: {
+      // Date represented by the calendar box.
+The date is `undefined` when
+      // clicking on an "empty" box.
+      date?: Date,

+      // The events on the date being clicked as provided by `options.events`.
+      events: ClndrEvent[],

+      // Whether the clicked triggered changing the selected date.
+      selectedDateChanged: boolean,

+      // Wether the date clicked is today.
+      isToday: boolean,

+      // The HTML element targeted by the click; `undefined` when navigating
+      // programmatically.
+      element?: HTMLElement,
-    previousMonth: function(month: Date) {...},
+    }) {...},

-    // Triggered whenever the month is changed as a result of a click action.
+    // Triggered whenever navigating the calendar, which is any operation other
-    onMonthChange: function(month: Date) {...},
+    // than directly clicking a calendar box, i.e. clicking the "back" and

-    // Triggered when the next year button is clicked.
+    // "forward" buttons, clicking the "today" button etc.
-    nextYear: function(month: Date) {...},
+    onNavigate: function(parameters: {
+      // The interval of the new page. interval?: [Date, Date],

+      // Whether the new page is before the one previously rendered (i.e.
+      // navigating backward).
+      isBefore: boolean,

+      // Whether the new page is after the one previously rendered (i.e.
+      // navigating forward).
+      isAfter: boolean,

+      // Whether month was changed (includes navigating to the same month in
+      // another year).
+      monthChanged: boolean,

-    // Triggered when the previous year button is clicked.
+      // Wether the year was changed.
-    previousYear: function(month: Date) {...},

-    // Triggered whenever the year is changed as a result of a click action.
-If
-    // onMonthChange is also set, it is fired BEFORE onYearChange.
+      yearChanged: boolean,

+      // The HTML element targeted by the click; `undefined` when navigating
+      // programmatically.
+      element?: HTMLElement,
-    onYearChange: function(month: Date) {...},
+    }) {...},

-    // Triggered when a user navigates forward an interval.
-    nextInterval: function(start: Date, end: Date) {...},

-    // Triggered when a user navigates back an interval.
-    previousInterval: function(start: Date, end: Date) {...},

-    // Triggered whenever the time period is changed.
-    onIntervalChange: function(start: Date, end: Date) {...},
   },

   // Prevent the user from navigating the calendar outside of a certain date range by specifying
   // (e.g. when configuring a date picker) by specifying either the startDate, endDate, or both in
   // It's possible to change these dynamically after initialization, see API functions below.
   constraints: {
-    startDate: '2017-12-22',
+    startDate: new Date('2017-12-22'),
-    endDate: '2018-01-09'
+    endDate: new Date('2018-01-09'),
   },

   // If you're supplying an events array, dateParameter configures which key(s) to look for dates